jamesyoung93/JamesYoung.github.io/_pages/EducationalBackground.md

 <details>
   <summary>Big Ideas: Click to expand!</summary>

-Big Ideas: Energy minimization (increasing entropy), networked systems (delegation, safe-guards), information (quantifiable measurements), and rate of change (anticipating the future).
-Synthesizing the courses below into a framework that can be applied to problem-solving in general, my take
+* Energy Minimization (increasing entropy)

-**Energy Minimization:** Why does energy flow from a hot object to a cold object, why does breaking a bond release more energy than it takes to break, why does a protein have a specific conformation (plus or minus vibration)?
+    * Why does energy flow from a hot object to a cold object, why does breaking a bond release more energy than it takes to break, why does a protein have a specific conformation (plus or minus vibration)?

+* Networked Systems (delegation, safe-guards)
-**Networked Systems:** The
+    * The

+ * Information (quantifiable measurements)

+ * Rate of change (anticipating the future)
 </details>